PoisotLab/ms_network_prediction/manuscript.md

 ### How do we predict what the species pool at a particular location is?

-The next step in the predictive approach we put forward, starting with networks prediction, then interactions, is to focus on species themselves.
-The species present at a particular site who can interact form the species pool of the network.
+As species form the basis of both network structure and interactions knowing which species are present at a particular site will inforom on the potential interactions that _could_ occur.
 A common approach in biogeography to predict whether a species will be present or absent at specific sites is to use species distribution models (SDMs) based on known occurrences and environmental conditions at these locations, such as climate and land cover (abiotic filter) [@Guisan2005PreSpe,